iamskok/esl-cards/README.md

 ## To Do

-* Add search box fetching
+* Add no cards found state
 * add scroll to top button (forwardRef from Container)
-* Load more cards based on navigation.connectionType

-* Add no cards found state
 * create new repo ESL-explorer + new netlify website
 * Add HTTP caching headers
 * Add webpack uglify / Minify JS